 Sartin, James L.; Daniel, Joseph A.; Whitlock, Brian K.; and Wilborn, Robyn R., "Selected hormonal and neurotransmitter mechanisms regulating" (2010).
-Large Animal Clinical Sciences Publications and Other Works.
+Faculty Publications and Other Works -- Large Animal Clinical Sciences.

 Animal Sciences Commons, Endocrinology Commons, Large or Food Animal and Equine Medicine Commons, Other Neuroscience and Neurobiology Commons, Reproductive and Urinary Physiology Commons, Veterinary Physiology Commons